mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 The SplitScreen.Me FAQ has a great article that discusses [Bug Reporting](https://www.splitscreen.me/docs/faq/#18--where-can-i-report-a-bugissue) in more detail, including how to enable and view log files.

-### Issue Submission Etiquette
-In general, when submitting a new issue:

-1.	**Avoid Duplicates**: Do a quick search to see if a similar issue already exists, to avoid redundancy and cluttering up issues.

-2.	**Stick to a Single Issue**: Make sure that you aren’t combining multiple issues into a single ticket.
-If you have multiple issues (or are looking at a very high-level issue that has multiple sub-issues), make new GitHub issues for each.
-This makes it easier to track issue resolution and portion off tasks into more actionable chunks.

-3.	**Note the Version and your Environment**: When creating the issue, make sure that you include details on which version of Nucleus Coop or a Handler that you are working with.
-This can help identify when issues first arise and identify whether they have already been resolved in newer versions.
-Including "environment" information (operating system, system hardware, controllers used, etc.) can help further isolate issues, in case they are only triggered by certain hardware setups.

-4.	**Reproduction**: When filing a bug report, if at all possible, see if you can reproduce the bug and provide detailed steps as to how you did it.
-This is immensely helpful in narrowing down where problematic code may be triggering.

-5.	**Include Logs**: If at all possible, please include the text from log files when encountering a crash or other weird issue.
-The “New Issue” bug form itself has more details on how to do this.

-### Security Note
+## Security Note
 If you identify a security issue in the code of Nucleus Coop, please do not post a public issue identifying the security threat.
 This potentially highlights the issue for malicious users to take advantage of the vulnerability.

-Instead, please reach out to [active project maintainers](https://github.com/SplitScreen-Me/splitscreenme-nucleus?tab=readme-ov-file#credits) directly.
+Instead, please ping @Administrators, @Moderators, or @Developers in the support channel of the Nucleus Coop Discord server, and only share the details once a secure channel of communication has been established.

 ## Working on the Source Code
 If you would like to contribute to the codebase of Nucleus Coop as a developer, we would love to have you!
 Here are some helpful guidelines to make the process go as smoothly as possible!